slippyex/chillwhales-tracker/README.md

 ChillWhale Tracker is a real-time asset tracking and analytics tool for any LSP8 NFT2.0 collection.
-It provides live updates on asset listings, floor prices, and whale scores, enhancing the experience of NFT enthusiasts and traders.
+It provides live updates on asset listings, floor prices, and rarity rankings, enhancing the experience of NFT enthusiasts and traders.

 ## Features